-- ◆ Websense Filtering plug-in: The Websense Squid plug-in must be installed on each Squid Web Proxy Cache machine to allow the Squid Web Proxy Cache to communicate with Filtering Service. - Network Agent: Manages the Internet protocols that are not managed by the Squid Web Proxy Cache.
+- Websense Filtering plug-in for Squid must be installed on each Squid Web Proxy Cache machine to allow the Squid Web Proxy Cache to communicate with Filtering Service. - Network Agent is configured to manage only the Internet protocols not managed by the Squid Web Proxy Cache.

-If Network Agent will be used to filter non-HTTP protocols or perform logging, installing Network Agent on the same machine as Squid Web Proxy Cache ensures traffic visibility, as all traffic passes through the Squid machine.
-Having Network Agent on the same machine as Squid eliminates the need for portforwarding or port-mirroring configurations on a switch to allow traffic visibility for Network Agent.
-This visibility is needed if it is installed on a separate machine.
+If you plan to use Network Agent to filter non-HTTP protocols or perform logging, you can install Network Agent on the same machine as Squid Web Proxy Cache to ensure traffic visibility.
+Having Network Agent on the same machine as Squid eliminates the need to configure port-forwarding or port-mirroring on a switch to provide the necessary visibility.